Steve Womack: Political positions

-Abortion

-When Roe v.
-Wade was overturned, Womack declared "life wins", saying, "This decision rightfully restores the American people's ability to protect babies and recognizes the science-backed truths of the humanity of the unborn."
+Womack supported the June 2022 overturning of Roe v.
+Wade by the U.S. Supreme Court, saying it "protect[ed] babies and recognize[d] the science-backed truths of the humanity of the unborn".

 Personal life

 Womack attends Cross Church Pinnacle Hills, a Southern Baptist church in Rogers, Arkansas.
-He and his wife, Terri, have been married for 37 years.
+He and his wife, Terri, have been married since August 4, 1984.
 They have three sons and three grandsons.
+The couple live in Rogers.